Home » Traveling In Italy » RENTING A CAR IN FLORENCE (ITALY) – 2026 Advice from a Local

 ADVANTAGES OF RENTING AT THE AIRPORT (VS THE CITY CENTER)

-• It’s usually less expensive
+• It’s often less expensive

 • If you’re flying out of Florence, it’s easy to return your car and catch your flight